 Traveling to Denmark with your dog (or cat) is no longer the hassle it once was.
 As long as you keep in mind a few pet travel requirements, taking your dog to Denmark will be quite easy.
 The rules for cats are the same.

-Note that the completion of vaccinations and vet forms can take 3-4 months, so if you want to take your dog to Denmark, plan early.
-Tattooed dogs and cats no longer qualify after 2011 based on Danish customs law (and EU-wide customs law), in favor of requiring microchips in pets.
+Note that the completion of vaccinations and vet forms can take three to four months, so if you want to take your dog to Denmark, plan early.
+Tattooed dogs and cats no longer qualify (unless applied prior to July 3, 2011) based on Danish customs law and the European Union (EU) customs law, in favor of requiring microchips in pets.

 The most important thing to know when taking your dog to Denmark is that two types of pet regulations exist depending on whether you enter Denmark from an EU country or from a non-EU country.
 This is an important difference in requirements, so make sure to abide by the correct one.
 The Danish Department of Agriculture provides a guide as well.

 First, get an EU pet passport from your vet.
 Your licensed veterinarian will be able to fill out the EU pet passport as required.

 To take dogs to Denmark from within the EU, the dog must have been vaccinated for rabies at least 21 days prior to travel, have a microchip (tattoo acceptable), and the EU pet passport.
 You can enter through any Danish border crossing.

 From a Non-EU Country